 Probably the most exciting feature of Lightroom CC is that it can search the contents of your photos without using tags.
 Yes, you read that right – no more time-consuming tagging when you’d really rather be shooting and editing!
 Powered by recent developments in artificial intelligence and machine learning, Adobe has developed a new service dubbed ‘Sensei’ that provides a range of services across all of their Creative Cloud apps.
 You can learn more about Sensei and what it can do here.

-Of course, we can expect to see Lightroom CC receiving fairly frequent updates as the development process continues, so this may change in the future.
+We can expect to see Lightroom CC receiving fairly frequent updates as the development process continues, so hopefully, it will eventually live up to its promise.
 For those of you who are interested in how the migration from Lightroom Classic to Lightroom CC will work, Adobe has prepared a quick guide with tips here.

 Has Lightroom Classic Changed Much?